mikechamberlain/coding-standards/README.md

 ## Errors and exceptions

-- Fail as quickly and as loudly as possible.
-This gives us the greatest chance of becoming aware of the problem or bug, increasing the chance it will be fixed.
-Do not be tempted to hide exceptions from the user simply to "improve" the UX.
+_Fail as quickly and as loudly as possible._

+This gives us the greatest chance of knowing about - and therefore fixing - the problem.
+Don't be tempted to hide exceptions from the user simply to "improve" the UX.
 This just leads to long-term difficult-to-diagnose inconsistencies and weirdness.

+### Catching exceptions

+_Only catch what you can handle._

 - Do not _catch_ an exception unless you have a good reason to do so.
 Such reasons might be:
    - recovering from the error
    - enriching the error message / wrapping the exception
    - retrying the operation
    - logging the error
+- There should always be a global exception handler that logs any unhandled exceptions and shows a "sorry, something went wrong" message.
+If all you want to do is log the error, then don't bother - keep your code clean and leave the logging to the global exception handler.
 - When catching an exception, be as specific as possible to the type of exception you are handling.
-Avoid catching `System.Exception` if you only plan to handle `System.IO.FileNotFoundException`.
+Avoid catching `System.Exception` if you only plan to handle a `System.IO.FileNotFoundException`.

+### Consuming exceptions

+_Don't.
+Unless you know what you are doing.
+But even then, probably don't._

+- When you catch an exception but don't rethrow it, you have _consumed_ the exception.
+As far as the rest of the system is concerned, the exception never happened.
+- To consume an exception implies that you have completely recovered from the error, and the user can continue as if nothing ever happened.
+- Read that last sentence again and consider its implications.
+It is actually quite rare to be able to gracefully recover from an exception, because the circumstances should be: _exceptional_.
+In other words, as the programmer, it is unlikely that you can foresee and mitigate every little thing that can possibly go wrong.
+And this is OK!
+See _Rethrowing exceptions_ below.
-- Do not _swallow_ an exception unless you have handled the error and can gracefully continue.
-The hardest exceptions to troubleshoot are the ones that don't even exist, because someone upstream decided to swallow it.
+- Do not consume an exception unless you have actively taken steps to correct the problem and bring the system back into a consistent state.
+The hardest exceptions to troubleshoot are the ones that don't even exist, because someone upstream consumed it.
-- Only swallow an exception if you have taken steps to correct the problem and have brought the system back into a consistent state.
-For example, if an exception is thrown when writing to a readonly file then you can recover by removing the readonly attribute, swallowing the exception, then retrying.
+- For example, if an exception is thrown when writing to a readonly file, then you can recover by removing the readonly attribute, consuming the exception, then retrying.
+In this case, the user doesn't need to know that anything went wrong, because you were able to completely recover from error condition.
-- If you cannot recover from an exception, it's totally fine!
+- However, if a service call failed because a backend system was down, then it is very difficult to gracefully recover.
+    - Either: pretend to the user that nothing happened?
+I guess we could present them with a confusing or inconsistent view, with a bunch of fields blanked out?
+    - Or: is it better to be explicit: "Really sorry, but something went wrong.
+Please try again later."
+- We admittedly trade off development resources against the likelihood of an error occurring.
+But, if the system is down for your page, it's also down for the rest of the business.
+    - So CAPI is down for your page.
+You can't retrieve the user's points balance.
+But more importantly, we also can't take any bookings AT ALL.
+To the business, exactly how much effort is it worth your page gracefully handling this case, when we are already dead in the water and losing hella-dollars per minute?

+### Rethrowing exceptions

+_It's not your problem._

+- If you cannot recover from an exception, _it's totally fine_!
+Exceptions should be, by nature, _exceptional_, so as a programmer you can't be expected to mitigate for every potential corner case.
+Someone forgot to deploy the config file?
+The network went down?
+The datacenter was destroyed by a hurricane?
+Christopher Hitchens rose again?
+It's not your problem.
   - Either: don't catch the exception in the first place.
-  - Else: rethrow the exception so it can be handled further up the stack by something that can.
-- There should always be a global exception handler that logs any unhandled exceptions and shows a "sorry, something went wrong" message to the user.
-If all you want to do is log the error, then don't bother - keep your code clean and leave the logging to the global exception handler.
+  - Else: catch, handle (log?) and _rethrow_.
+  - Finally: give someone further up the call stack with more knowledge the chance to handle it more appropriately.
 - When _rethrowing_ an exception simply `throw;` it.
 Do not `throw ex;` as this loses the original call stack information, making it look like the exception originated inside your `catch` block.

-**Note that simply logging the exception does not count as graceful recovery.
+- **Note that simply logging an exception does not count as graceful recovery.
 If in doubt, always rethrow.**

-### Don't
+#### Don't

 ```c#
 try